bbaustin/catan-vue/src/assets/dont-read-me.md

   - when you tab through, but then tab BACK to the color list, it focuses the final color but doesn't underline it.
 No clue about this one haha

+- DONE: In your label... it shoulds say the color name, not the hex code
 - DONE: Make selected color look better
 - DONE: make body or #app 100vh and flex-col, justify-content evenly
 - DONE: want color for last roll in GraphNumberBox?
 If so, pass player[last rolled] to get the color